gaycoderprincess/FlatOutW32BGMTool/README.md

 - `-remove_object_dummies` - Creates a new .w32 file of the map with all objects and object dummies removed (e.g. menu cameras in FOUC)
 - `-remove_props` - Creates a new .w32 file of the map with all props removed
 - `-enable_all_props` - Creates a new .w32 file of the map with all props visible (BugBear left a lot of props hidden in each track)
+- `-disable_car_collisions` - Creates a new .w32 file of the map with car-to-car collisions disabled
 - `-convert_to_fo1` - Creates a new .w32 file of the map that can be loaded by FlatOut 1
 - `-skip_hidden_props_a` - Only exports the props from track variant A into the .fbx file
 - `-skip_hidden_props_b` - Only exports the props from track variant B into the .fbx file